Wilks Score Calculator

 Limitations of Wilks

 Critics note that Wilks slightly favors very light (<59 kg) and very heavy (>120 kg) lifters, creating an uneven playing field at extreme bodyweights.
-The coefficients were also derived from data that is now decades old, and the strength standards of the sport have evolved significantly.
+The coefficients were also derived from data that is historically decades old, and the strength standards of the sport have evolved significantly.
 This led to the development of DOTS and IPF GL Points as alternatives.

 Using Wilks for Goal Setting